huksley/camunda-dmn-engine/README.md

 ## Source

-This project does host any code.
+This project does not host any code.
 All sources is downloaded and all changes made at the build phase.

 This project compiles in following projects: